- Designing a typeclass

 Beyond the choice of which side we call “left” and “right”,

-is not really different fromEither b a
+Either a bis not really different fromEither b a.Although

-have different names for their constructors, the two types have exactly the same structure.
+EitherandValidationhave different names for their constructors, the two types have exactly the same structure.

-differ superficially – in name only.
+From this perspective, Left/Right and Either/Validation differ superficially – in name only.
 We can exploit these symmetries to design with fewer, more generally-reusable components.

 Worrying about generalization too soon can be dangerous.
 Whether you’re writing your own code or trying to understand someone else’s, we recommend following the approach we have taken here in this course: don’t start with a generality.
 Start with concrete examples, then observe what aspects they share.
 As a learner, this order provides more opportunity to understand complex or abstract concepts by grounding them in concrete ones.
 As an author, this order helps ensure that your more abstract inventions make sense and have purpose.